 There are over 30 certified teachers who grade and evaluate student assignments and exams for GIA.

 GIA offers open enrollment.
+If the students meets the age requirement (Grades K-1), or has successfully completed the previous grade level (Grades 2-11), they may enroll at any time.
 Your start date is the day your enrollment is finalized.

 Yes.
 We have students who take a single course or up to a full course load.